MichellePG/SAP-PYTHON-/README.md

 | `Ashost`      | `The application server host to conect to, this should be the message server` |

-After you login the page is going to redirect you to another one in which you will have to choose the function you want.
+After you login, the page is going to redirect you to another one in which you will have to choose the function you want.

 1. Read tables: where you can enter a table and it will give you the table displayed and also the option to download said table in text or excel format.
 2. Record transaction: where you can record a transaction just like in sap.